Title and statement of responsibility area

 Biographical history

-MacLennan acted as the president of the Canadian Conference of University Schools of Nursing from 1954 to 1956.
-She was a board member of the International Congress of Nurses from 1962 to 1969, a Fellow of the American Public Health Association, and a member of the Royal Society of Health in England.
-She was recognized by the Canadian Public Health Association’s Honorary Life Membership in 1976.
-MacLennan was also named as an Elder of the Church in Brookfield - an honor usually reserved only for men.
+A founding member of the Canadian Nurses Foundation, MacLennan was instrumental in ensuring that more nurses could finance their education and pursue research.
+She fought to increase the numbers of nursing teachers and qualified nurses in hospitals across Canada.
+MacLennan was president of the Canadian Conference of University Schools of Nursing from 1954 -1956; a board member of the International Congress of Nurses from 1962-1969; a Fellow of the American Public Health Association; and a member of the Royal Society of Health.
+In 1976 she was recognized with the Canadian Public Health Association’s Honorary Life Membership.
+MacLennan was also named as an Elder of the Church in Brookfield.